 You can leave the study at any time without giving a reason.
-This will not affect your care in any way.
+This will not affect your or your child's care in any way.

 Will anyone know that I have taken part in the study?

 Only your GP will know that you have participated in the study.